Colorful, Exotic, Legendary — Yet Most of Us Have Never Tasted It

 - pineapple wedge and maraschino cherry garnish (optional; some people like an orange wheel too)

-- Add all ingredients (except garnish) to a cocktail shaker half-filled with ice.
+- Add all ingredients (except seltzer and garnish) to a cocktail shaker half-filled with ice.

 - Shake well and strain into a tall (10 - 12 ounce) glass filled with ice cubes.